Erigeron annuus: Distribution and habitat

 Erigeron annuus is native to North America and Central America.
 It is widespread in most of the United States, especially in the eastern part of its range, but occurs only in scattered locations in the western and southernmost parts of its range.
 It has been introduced to many other places, including Korea, Europe, India, and other areas in Asia.

 Erigeron annuus grows well in full through partial sun on sites with ample moisture.
 It is tolerant of a wide range of soil conditions, including gravel and clay.
 In hot, dry weather, lower leaves often yellow and wither.

 Ecology

 Erigeron annuus is a native pioneer species that often colonizes disturbed areas such as pastures, abandoned fields, vacant lots, roadsides, railways, and waste areas.
 In these habitats it competes, often successfully, with introduced invasive weeds.

 Flowers are pollinated by a variety of bees, including little carpenter bees, cuckoo bees, halictine bees, and masked bees; as well as flies, including syrphid flies, bee flies, tachinid flies, flesh flies, anthomyiid flies, and muscid flies.
 Wasps, small butterflies, and other insects also visit the flowers to a lesser degree, seeking nectar, as well as a few pollen-feeding beetles.

 Schinia lynx (lynx flower moth) caterpillars feed on the flowers and seeds of annual fleabane and other fleabanes, and Lygus lineolaris (tarnished plant bug) sucks the plant juices.
-Some mammals eat the foliage, flowers and stems, including sheep, groundhogs, and rabbits.
+Some mammals eat the foliage, flowers and stems, including sheep and deer.